Empirical Asset Pricing via Ensemble Gaussian Process Regression: Methodology

-In our empirical analysis, we assume that errors $\epsilon_{i,t+1}$ are economically non-significant with a small fixed variance of $\sigma_\epsilon^2=10^{-10}$.
-This may seem at odds with the anecdotal low signal-to-noise ratio of stock returns.
-But we can argue that the Bayesian uncertainty of our predictor also adds noise to the signal, which here is the true conditional expected returns.
-On the other hand, adding $\sigma_\epsilon^2 {I}$ to the kernel matrix $k({\bm x}_{0:t-1},{\bm x}_{0:t-1})$ has nevertheless a regularizing effect, as the latter may be ill-conditioned.
-We further set the prior mean function $m(\cdot)$ equal to zero.
-This is motivated by the empirical fact that zero predictions perform better than the historical mean of excess log returns, see \cite{gu_kel_xiu_20}.
+In our empirical analysis, we set the prior mean function $m(\cdot)$ equal to zero.
+This is motivated by the empirical fact that zero predictions perform better than the historical mean of excess returns, see \cite{gu_kel_xiu_20}.
 Moreover, it is well documented in the literature that a zero prior mean usually works well for GPR, see \cite{de2018machine,williams2006gaussian}.